-In 2022 storms brought many trees down onto the old yellow trail, so a lovely new “Cambus Canters 2022 route” was set up instead and this has been used for the 2022 series onwards.
+In 2022 storms brought many trees down onto the old yellow trail course, so a lovely new “Cambus Canters 2022 route” was set up instead and this has been used for the 2022 series onwards.

-The 2022 course isn’t all new.
+The new course isn’t all new.
 It starts and finishes in the same places that the old course started and finished.
-It follows the same yellow trail paths in part, but also includes two new sections of path which were not part of the original course.
+It also follows the same trails and paths in part, but also includes two new sections of path which were not part of the original course.
 In total it is a little longer at about 4.5km, includes a bit more climb, has more twists and bends and it also avoids the long fast “land rover track” descent which formed part of the original course.

 Permanent red markers are present along most of the route.
 A few permanent blue markers are also present between junctions E and G (see map).
 No additional markers are set out on the night by Deeside Runners.